Humboldt-WI/blog/content/research/information_systems_1920/BlogPost_Final.md

 ### How does GPT-2 create text? <a name="gpt2_5"></a>

 On a high level, GPT-2 takes a sequence as input and predicts the next word for that sequence.
 That word is then added to this input sequence and used for the next prediction.
 This mechanism is called “**auto-regression**”.
+In the follwing explanations, I will use "token" and "word" interchangeably.

 <img align="center" width="700"
 style="display:block;margin:0 auto;"